muesli/asciicam/README.md

 # asciicam

-Displays your webcam... on the terminal
+Displays your webcam... on the terminal.

 ## Usage